 Price Range: $10–$22

-We get through around 127 toilet rolls a year and Grove Collaborative is determined to make sure we leave trees out of it with their Tree-Free Toilet Paper.
-Each roll contains fibers from 100% FSC-certified bamboo that’s free of pesticides and is panda-friendly, meaning it’s not stealing a vital food source for our endangered chums.
+Grove Collaborative’s Tree-Free Toilet Paper contains fibers from 100% FSC-certified bamboo that’s free of pesticides and is panda-friendly, meaning it’s not stealing a vital food source for our endangered chums.

-Each 3-ply sheet is absorbent, soft, and stronger than recycled alternatives—not to mention free from dyes, inks and scents, so they’re biodegradable and good for your butt.
+Each 3-ply sheet is absorbent, soft, and stronger than recycled alternatives—not to mention free from dyes, inks and scents, so they’re biodegradable.

 The Ultra Mega eight rolls in a pack are the equivalent of 40 standard rolls.
 Need more?
 Order packs of 18 or 24, all of which come in plastic-free packaging.